GED Math Practice Test

 Can you use a calculator on the GED Math Test?

-The GED math test has two sections.
-On the first section, which consists of 5 questions, you are not allowed to use a calculator.
-For the second section, which includes 41 questions, you may use a calculator.
+On the first section of the GED Math Test, you are not allowed to use a calculator.
+For the second section, you may use a calculator.
 Please note that you must bring your own TI-30XS calculator.

 How many questions can you miss on the GED Math Test?

 The GED scoring system is complex, so one question doesn’t always equal one point.
 Some questions are fill in the blank or multiple select, where you must select multiple answers, which means multiple points.
-The GED Math Section has 46 questions, and a passing score is 145-164.
 There is no exact number of questions you can miss and still pass, but, according to the GED Testing Service, you need approximately 60%-65% of your points to pass.